Sowe’s brace not enough as CSKA Sofia crash out of Europa League | Goal.com

 Sowe’s brace not enough as CSKA Sofia crash out of Europa League

-Ali Sowe bagged a brace but was not enough as CSKA Sofia lost 3-1 to AS Roma to crash out of the Europa League on Thursday night.
+Ali Sowe bagged a brace but it was not enough as CSKA Sofia crashed out of the Europa League on Thursday night despite beating AS Roma 3-1.

-The Gambia international was handed a starting role in the encounter, pairing Senegal’s Younousse Sankhare in attack and delivered eye-catching performances.
+The Gambia international was handed a starting role in the encounter, pairing Senegal’s Younousse Sankhare in attack and delivered an eye-catching performance.

 Tiago Rodrigues opened the scoring for the Bulgarian club as early as the fifth minute after he was set up by Sankhare.